JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/index.md

 -   Added support for generating multiple counterfactuals instead of just one.
 -   Implemented DiCE (Mothilal, Sharma, and Tan 2020).
 -   Added option to add a random perturbation to the initial factual values, which is an easy way to mitigate adversarial attacks on CE (Slack et al. 2021).
 -   Visualizations: added various plotting methods to visualize results.
-For *n*-dimensional data where *n* \> 2 we use `UMAP.jl` to compress the data.
-The decision boundary is then visualized using its a Voronoi based representation following (**migut2015visualizing?**).
+For *n*-dimensional data where *n* \> 2 we use dimensionality reduction to embed the data in 2D.
+The decision boundary is then visualized using its a Voronoi based representation following Migut, Worring, and Veenman (2015).
 Thanks to my student [Aleksander Buszydlik](https://github.com/abuszydlik) for bringing this idea to my attention.
+-   Added the option to specify strict convergence: instead of terminating search once the probability threshold *γ* has been reached, search continues as long the objective function still improves.

 ## Installation 🚩